 A plaque has been mounted to remember those killed and injured.
 Perhaps underneath a cannon is not the most appropriate site for it, and it is a shame the names of those people tragically killed are not listed, but it is important that we remember, and learn, from these sort of events.
 Have we learnt?
 Britain’s gun laws were not changed after this event, and the killer legally held a shotgun and a rifle.
 I guess compared with America where these sort of events happen almost monthly, the UK is a very safe place.

 The path leads north past a small boatyard, and onto the beach.
 The sun has brought many families out, children are splashing in the puddles and dogs racing to collect sticks thrown by their owners, for reasons only fully understood by the mad brains of dogs.

-I stroll along the firmer sand at the bottom of the beach where it’s easiest to walk, occasionally looking for nice shells, and just revelling in being out of my flat and in the open after four more weeks of lockdown, which had followed several weeks of Tier 3 lockdown… which followed months of semi-lockdown that followed the first full lockdown.
+I stroll along the firmer sand at the bottom of the beach where it’s easiest to walk, occasionally looking for nice shells, and just revelling in being out of my flat and in the open air after four more weeks of lockdown, which had followed several weeks of Tier 3 lockdown… which followed months of semi-lockdown that followed the first full lockdown.
 Manchester has been a very restrictive place to live this year.

 The beach comes to an end where the River Calder meets the sea next to Sellafield Nuclear Power Station.
-Luckily a footbridge accompanies the railway line over the river, a relatively rare indulgence to walkers.

 A strange glass dome is set on top of a concrete pillar, just visible in the centre of the picture above.
 I peer into it and see a small stream joining the river from the south.
 Quite why this dome is here I have no idea, since the stream joins the river just a few yards further on.
 What strange device is this?
 Is it nuclear?